-We had cash and cash equivalents of \$55.8 million and \$75.9 million as of December 31, 2018 and 2019, respectively, and \$40.4 million as of March 31, 2020.
+We had cash and cash equivalents of \$55.8 million and \$75.9 million as of December 31, 2018 and 2019, respectively.
 We maintain our cash and cash equivalents in deposit accounts and money market funds with financial institutions.
 Due to the short-term nature of these instruments, we believe that we do not have any material exposure to changes in the fair value of our investment portfolio as a result of changes in interest rates.
 Declines in interest rates, however, would reduce future interest income.

 We are exposed to risk related to changes in interest rates.
-Borrowings under the New Credit Agreement bear interest at rates that are variable.
-Increases in the bank prime or LIBOR rates would increase the interest rate on these borrowings.
+Borrowings under the Credit Agreement bear interest at rates that are variable.
+Increases in the bank prime or LIBOR rate would increase the interest rate on these borrowings.

-On March 31, 2020, we entered into the \$275.0 million New Credit Agreement consisting of a three-year \$175.0 million term loan and a \$100.0 million line of credit with a term of five years.
-A portion of the proceeds from the term loan were used to repay amounts outstanding under the Company's previous credit agreement of \$61.7 million.
-There were no amounts borrowed under the line of credit through May 31, 2020.
-Each change of one percentage point in interest rates would result in an approximate \$1.75 million increase in our annual interest expense.
+As of December 31, 2019, we had borrowings under the Credit Agreement of \$50.4 million and borrowed an additional \$11.8 million to fund the 60% or majority interest investment in Systax Sistema Fiscais LTD ("Systax"), a Brazilian transaction tax content and software provider, in January resulting in \$62.2 million outstanding as of February 29, 2020.
+Each change of one percentage point in interest rates would result in an approximate \$0.5 million increase in our annual interest expense.
 Any debt we incur in the future may also bear interest at variable rates.